 Aside from a handful of intriguing bits, things finally begin to simmer in the final act right up until its wonky blood-soaked ending.
 The finale features a crazy tonal shift which is sure to satisfy crowds but felt jarring and out of sync with the rest of the film.
 Peele flirts with going in a more gonzo direction which would have been a lot of fun.
-Instead he chooses a more traditional horror route that could be taken a number of ways from ridiculous all the way to offensive.
+Instead he chooses a more traditional horror route that could be taken a number of ways from ridiculous all the way to borderline offensive.

 There are several other issues that hold the film back.
 One is Daniel Kaluuya’s performance.
 Yes, I know he has been universally praised, but for me he gives two very different performances.
 The first half of the film features a flat, low-key Kaluuya who relies on the same puzzled expression over and over again.
-The second half sees him open up and his performance moves from bland to superb.
+The second half sees him open up and his performance moves from bland to really good.
 Other problems tie into Peele’s script.
-There are numerous holes in the logic and some laughable conveniences.
+There are numerous gaping holes in the logic and some laughable conveniences.
 There is also a key moment where Peele completely tips his hand too early and ends up seriously undercutting the tension in what could have been one of the film’s best scenes.

 It would be dishonest not to admit to being surprised at the profound adulation for “Get Out”.
 I do understand why people like it.
 It explores some meaty themes and there are some truly interesting narrative angles.
 I think that’s why I found myself so frustrated at its uneven execution.
 I can see the ingredients for a better film sprinkled all through this one.
-Ultimately it’s a perplexing first feature for Peele – one that shows him to be a promising young filmmaker with big ideas but one who needs to work on his handling of them.
+Ultimately it’s a perplexing first feature for Peele – one that shows him to be a promising young filmmaker with big ideas, but one who needs to work on his handling of them.